GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 # Configuring Spinnaker

-When you install Spinnaker for GCP, Spinnaker comes pre-configured with a connection to Google Cloud Build's Pub/Sub topic in the same project it's installed on (and another one for the Google Container Registry topic).
-This is sufficient for our demonstration here.
+When you install Spinnaker for GCP, Spinnaker comes pre-configured with a connection to Google Cloud Build's Pub/Sub topic in the same project it's installed in (and another one for the Google Container Registry topic).
+This is sufficient for the demonstration here.
 In real world scenarios you can add connection to different projects as Spinnaker will probably reside in a different project from your user cluster.

-For GKE we created the connection after installing Spinnaker in the beginning of this solution.
+For GKE, a connection was created after installing Spinnaker in the beginning of this solution.

 ## Creating the Application and the Pipeline